petershin/liferay-learn/docs/dxp-cloud/latest/en/troubleshooting/self-healing.md

 # Self-Healing

-The self-healing functionality of DXP Cloud detects if a service or application has become unresponsive and automatically initiates procedures to recover the unresponsive service.
+The self-healing functionality of Liferay Cloud detects if a service or application has become unresponsive and automatically initiates procedures to recover the unresponsive service.
 The platform uses probes to monitor the services.

 ## Using and Configuring Probes

-DXP Cloud offers two probes used in conjunction to manage applications:
+Liferay Cloud offers two probes used in conjunction to manage applications:

 * Liveness Probe: Indicates whether the service is running.
 * Readiness Probe: Indicates whether the service is ready to receive requests.